Possible Bearish Inside Day Candle Pattern Detected for Hartford Finl Sv (NYSE:HIG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Hartford Finl Sv (NYSE:HIG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Hartford Finl Sv (NYSE:HIG) based on the price action in the company's shares.
-Today's price range of $40.56 and $41.75 is within yesterday's high and low of the day.
+Yesterday's price range of $40.56 and $41.75 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Hartford Finl Sv may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Hartford Financial Services Group, Inc. provides a range of insurance products.
 The Company's products include property and casualty insurance, group benefits, and mutual funds.
 Hartford Financial Services Group operates in the United States.